SAVA: Scalable Learning-Agnostic Data Valuation: Optimal Transport for Data Valuation

 where $c > 0$ is a weight coefficient.
-Given the cost matrix $\ermC$ for labeled data points (i.e., feature-label points in $\gZ$) in Eq. (\ref{eq:groundcost_label}), we can use the OT on the represented measures $\mu_t, \mu_v$ to compute the distance between the training and validation sets, i.e., $d(\sD_t, \sD_v)$, without relying on external models or parameters.
-It is worth noting that the cost matrix is hierarchically defined; it is dependent on the solution of the OT problem between labels~Eq. (\ref{eq:groundcost_label}).
-More concretely, we have
+Therefore, with the cost matrix $\ermC$, we can use the OT on the represented measures $\mu_t, \mu_v$ to compute the distance between the training and validation sets, i.e., $d(\sD_t, \sD_v)$, without relying on external models or parameters as follows

-where $\Pi(\mu_t, \mu_v)$ is the set of transportation couplings which have marginals as $\mu_t$ and $\mu_v$.
+where $\Pi(\mu_t, \mu_v)$ is the set of transportation couplings with marginals as $\mu_t$ and $\mu_v$.
 To simplify notations, we drop $\ermC$, and use $\OT$ when the context is clear.
 We further write $\pi^*$ for the optimal transport plan in Eq.~(\ref{eq:OT}).
-To deal with high computational complexity, i.e., super cubic w.r.t. the number of supports of input measures, an efficient approach utilizes entropic regularization~\citep{Cuturi-2013-Sinkhorn} to reduce its complexity into quadratic, defined as
+In practice, we leverage the entropic regularization~\citep{Cuturi-2013-Sinkhorn} to reduce the OT complexity into quadratic (from super cubic) w.r.t. the number of input supports, defined as

 where $\otimes$ is the product measure operator, and $H(\pi \mid \mu_t \otimes \mu_v) = \int_{\gZ \times \gZ} \log\left(\frac{d\pi}{d\mu_t d\mu_v} \right)d\pi$.

 Additionally, the OT problem in Eq.~(\ref{eq:OT}) is a constrained convex minimization, it is naturally paired with a dual problem, i.e., constrained concave maximization problem, as follows: